-Students in grades 1st through 8th may participate in the school choir.
+Students in grade 4 will participate in the school choir.
 This choir practices during part of the school day.
-Choir is an elective activity and students must maintain the behaviors and commitment expected to be a member.
-The music teacher will offer try-outs in the fall.
+Choir students must maintain the behaviors and commitment expected to be a member.

 Student Service Learning

 The Saint Isabella School philosophy includes a strong commitment to social awareness and community service.
 Classes have particular service projects that the students are encouraged to support and the Student Council sponsors various community and global outreach programs throughout the year.
 Students in grades 6-8 have a service requirement each trimester which is part of their religion grade.